-- Advanced theory and training, best practices, and practical application of the Enneagram through online and in-person residential didactic teaching, experiential in-prison work, personal development and ongoing support.
+- Advanced theory and training, best practices, and practical application of the Enneagram through online and in-person didactic teaching, experiential work, personal development and ongoing support.

-- A comprehensive breakdown of the EPP Curriculum as it has been developed for this unique demographic including our approach to addiction.
+- A comprehensive breakdown of the EPP Curriculum as it has been developed for this unique demographic including our approach to addictions.

-This training is not for the faint of heart.
-Our most essential criteria for EPP Guides to whom we entrust an EPP classroom is that they are, first and foremost, psycho- spiritually conscious individuals who have journeyed their own inner terrain long enough and skillfully enough to offer their wisdom, experience, and steady presence to others navigating their own journey.
+EPP’s training is not for the faint of heart.
+Our most essential criterion for EPP Teachers whom we entrust in the EPP classroom is that they are, first and foremost, psycho-spiritually conscious individuals who have journeyed their own inner terrain long enough and skillfully enough to offer their wisdom, experience, and steady presence to others navigating their own journeys.

-This training will demand each participant’s foundational understanding of the Enneagram System and especially the dynamics of one’s own Enneagram type structure.
-Applicants with Enneagram Teacher Certification through an International Enneagram Association (IEA) Accredited School are highly preferred.
+This training will demand each participant’s strong foundational understanding of the Enneagram System and especially the dynamics of one’s own Enneagram type structure.
+Applicants with Enneagram Teacher Certification through an International Enneagram Association (IEA) Accredited School are strongly preferred.

 Susan is like a gang leader, she is respected, tough.
 She says things firmly, but with a lot of heart.
 She is direct yet angelic.
 The class is a big emotional commitment for the students, they wonder, “Am I going to be safe?
 How am I going to share with these other people?”
 Susan is brilliant at creating an honest, open, un-intimidating and safe space and as a result, the students learn to realize that the more you trust yourself, the more trustworthy you are.Clay Tumey, EPP Ambassador

 All participants must be willing to commit to being present for each online session.
 We understand that there will inevitably be scheduling conflicts.
 To ensure cohesion within our group and continuity of the curriculum, with notice, a maximum of two missed sessions may be made up via an online recording option before the next online session.